 Ken Sim (A Better City) - narrowly lost to Stewart in 2018 as the NPA candidate, business background

-Colleen Hardwick (TEAM) - elected to council in 2018 with the NPA, opposed to new housing
+Colleen Hardwick (TEAM) - elected to council in 2018 with the NPA, opposes new housing

-The NPA basically imploded, with four of five councillors leaving, and two new parties started by former NPA politicians.
+The NPA basically imploded, with four of five councillors leaving, and three new parties started by former NPA politicians.